Editor’s note: This is an updated version of a blog post originally published on February 14, 2019

 It’s crucial to agree on a common vocabulary and a common approach for your practice and school assessment framework, so that you and your colleagues can start the conversation and can engage in it together.

-In the coming months we’ll be talking more about assessment and what it can do for your school.
-If you’d like to share your assessment tips and opinions, email us at email@example.com, or find us on social.
+Over the next couple of weeks our blog posts will be focussing on assessment and what it can do for your school.
+If you’d like to discuss assessment with our Education Consultants, email us at email@example.com.
 We’d love to hear from you.